 This integration allows for the pushing and pulling of work order information, non-conformances, live & dynamic BOM attachment and more correlated data through summarized reporting.

-When electrical and tool calibration tests occur, we also leverage our DataConnect feature to connect directly with the test-benches being used.
-Once a go or no-go signal is received from the test bench, the VKS software then allows the operator to either move forward in the work instruction or stay put depending on the given result.
-This fail-safe adds a full new level of process compliance and insights which they are then shareable with customers for traceability purposes.
+You can also leverage our DataConnect feature to connect directly with the test-benches being used.
+Once a go or no-go signal is received from the test bench, the operator may either proceed or stay put.
+This fail-safe adds a full new level of process compliance and insights which they are then shareable with customers for traceability guarantees.